 Eventually they reach a temple on the outskirts of town and run inside to find Hercules holding the collapsing building up on his back, trying to protect a huddle of scared civilians.
 Sora defeats the nearby swarm of Heartless and gets the people to safety, escaping from the building just before it crumbles completely.
 The group is relieved when Hercules strides safely out from the rubble, but their victory is short lived when a dark corridor opens in front of them and their old enemy Xigbar emerges.
 Xigbar mocks the group's insistence on rescuing others, telling them that their willingness to jump in harm's way only means someone else will have to rescue them.
 He cryptically tells Sora to find the hearts connected to his and that his reward will be around the corner.
 Xigbar leaves and Sora mulls over his words, until Donald, Goofy, and Hercules tell him to pay Xigbar no mind.

 The group continues until they reach the town center, where a giant Heartless is rampaging.
 Battle ensues and, upon the Heartless' defeat, Meg returns and congratulates the team, telling them she has flown overhead and seen there is no one left to rescue.
 She then draws everyone's attention to the mountain, which is encased in a swirling dark cloud.
 Knowing Hades is the source, the group makes its way to Mount Olympus and begin to climb to its summit.
+The group discovers the water on the mountain is dangerously high and raging angrily, but through dispatching multiple groups of Water Cores, the rivers and waterfall return to their normal peaceful state.
 Halfway up, Hercules summons Pegasus to fly ahead and help his family, revealing his father to be the god Zeus, which shocks Sora, Donald, and Goofy.
 The trio continue on foot until they reach a tall cliff and the mountain rumbles, revealing the presence of the Rock Titan, who accosts the group with large boulders as they continue their climb.
 They evade the attacks and clash with the Titan, defeating it and clearing their way.

 At the top of the mountain, the trio finds the stunning Realm of the Gods.
 They battle their way to the realm's Apex, arriving to find Hades has used the Titans to trap Zeus and subdue the other gods.
 Hercules arrives and frees many of the gods before joining Sora, Donald, and Goofy in a fearsome battle against the Ice, Tornado, and Lava Titans.
 The three Titans put up a hefty fight and things only seem to get worse when the Rock Titan joins in.
 Hoping to even the odds, Hercules quickly releases his father, who is able to fight back the Titans with his lightning.
 The Titans try to flee, but Hercules catches the Tornado Titan, uses it to sweep up the other Titans, then hurls all four of them into space.
 Hades, his plan foiled once again, explodes in anger, threatening to destroy Sora and his friends.
 Hercules, unimpressed, simply instructs Hades to leave.
 However, before he does, Hercules punches Hades in the face, punishment for the destruction of Thebes.
 The furious god returns to the Underworld.